Salt poisoning: Symptoms and physiology

 In most open waters concentrations vary somewhat around typical values of about 3.5%; drinking seawater temporarily increases blood's NaCl concentration, which signals the kidney to excrete sodium.
 However, seawater's sodium concentration is above the kidney's maximum concentrating ability.
 Eventually the blood's sodium concentration rises to toxic levels, removing water from cells and interfering with nerve conduction, ultimately producing a fatal seizure and cardiac arrhythmia.

 Sea water poisoning

 Survival manuals consistently advise against drinking seawater.
 A summary of 163 life raft voyages estimated the risk of death at 39% for those who drank seawater, compared to 3% for those who did not.
 The effect of seawater intake on rats confirmed the negative effects of drinking seawater when dehydrated.
-(In contrast to humans, pelagic birds and other sea animals can – and must – drink sea water without ill effects, having evolved for life at sea over the course of aeons.)
+(In contrast to humans, pelagic birds and other sea animals can – and must – drink sea water without ill effects, having evolved for life at sea over the course of eons.)